 - Light source (can be portable)

-- Fibreoptic light lead
+- Fibreoptic light lead (if required)

 - (Disposable sterile endoscopic sheath - if used in your department)